Virginia Tango Piatti: Early life and education

 Virginia Sofia Cristina Emilia Maria Tango was born on 21 September 1869, in Florence, in the Kingdom of Italy to Paola Tarizzo Borgialli and Vincenzo Tango.
-Her father was a nobleman from Naples, who worked for the royal court in the finance division and in 1897 became the of Attorney General of the Court of Auditors in Rome.
+Her father was a nobleman from Naples, who worked for the royal court in the finance division and in 1897 became the Attorney General of the Court of Auditors in Rome.
 Her mother was a noblewoman from Turin and the daughter of Antonio Tarizzo Borgialli, Controller of the Royal Finance Department, who had trained her husband at the start of his career.
-She was the youngest of three daughters.
+Tango was the youngest of three daughters.
 The oldest sister Eleonora married Cesare Tallone, a painter and professor at the Brera Academy of Fine Arts.
 The middle daughter, Antonietta, married Carlo Ambrogio Poggi, a lawyer and magistrate.
 The nature of her father's employment caused the family to move often in his early career, resulting in Tango's lack of formal education, although she was able to study briefly at a school run by French nuns in Rome.
 She studied literature, art, and music from her father's collections and those of the royal houses for which he worked.
 She was a talented artist, sculptor and pianist, and from a young age engaged in political discussions with visitors to the family home.
 After settling permanently in Rome in 1897, the family summered at her mother's estates in Alpignano.

 Eleonora had a large family and Tango frequently visited them at their home, known as Maison Rustique (Rustic House), in Milan to help with the children's education.
 Tango also spent time in Rome and Alpignano with her parents, before settling full time in Milan in 1904 after they both had died.
 Maison Rustique was a retreat frequented by artists, writers, and poets, as well as socialists and women's rights activists.
 It was in their home that Tango met the painter Antonio Piatti.
 He had been a student of Tallone at the Brera Academy and graduated in 1902.
 On 6 March 1905, in Milan, Tango and Antonio married.
 The following month they moved to Paris to enable him to continue his studies.
 After one semester there, the couple returned to Rome, where their daughter Rosabianca was born in December.
 They remained in Rome until 1906, when the family moved back to Milan.
 Tango Piatti lost two infants shortly after their births in 1907 and 1908, and separated from Antonio after the death of her third child.
 Her later explanation of the separation was that they were incompatible, as she was a pacifist, and he was a fascist.
 The couple briefly reconciled in 1913, but separated permanently after the birth of her fourth child, Sanzio, who was called Rori, in 1914.
 They never officially divorced or legally separated, which would be helpful for her when the fascist regime came to power.